AbhiTheModder/NewPineExample/app/src/main/java/com/newpine/example/README.md

         └── libpine.so
 ```

-Now in case you kisi want a single library like `assets/lib/libpine.so`:
+Now in case you want a single library like `assets/lib/libpine.so`:
 ```plaintext
 assets/
 └── lib
     └── libpine.so
 ```

-for that you can modify `MyApplication.java` where it's checking device architecture for user like:
+for that you can modify `MyApplication.java` where it's checking device architecture for user to:

 ```java
             AssetManager assetManager = context.getAssets();